nasa/cumulus/docs/data-cookbooks/setup.md

 ### Getting setup to work with data-cookboooks

 In the following data cookbooks we'll go through things like setting up workflows, making configuration changes, and interacting with CNM.
-The point of this section is to set up, or at least better understand collections, providers, and rules and how they are configured.
+The point of this section is to set up, or at least better understand, collections, providers, and rules and how they are configured.

 ### Schemas

 Looking at our api schema [definitions](https://github.com/nasa/cumulus/blob/713ae01458ef278fa75d1cc0c6d68e00ffd4ce33/packages/api/models/schemas.js) can provide us with some insight into collections, providers, rules, and their attributes (and whether those are required or not).
 The schema for different concepts will be reference throughout this document.

+**Note:** The schemas are _extremely_ useful for understanding what attributes are configurable and which of those are required.
+Indeed, they are what the Cumulus code validates definitions (whether that be collection, provider, or others) against.
+Much of this document is simply providing some context to the information in the schemas.

 ### Collections